Preparing for a university interview or audition

 Interviews vary depending on the course you have applied for; some will take longer than others.
 For full guidance please refer to the notes you were provided on the original email inviting you to interview.

-To preparing for your interview please refer to the guidance that was sent in your original email from email@example.com .
+To prepare for your interview please refer to the guidance that was sent in your original email asking you to book onto an interview.
 All the information you need for your specific interview will be explained in the guidance notes.

-If your interview is more than 62 hours away, you can cancel your own booking.
+You should try to cancel or rearrange your own booking first.
 When you booked your interview, you will have been sent a confirmation email, within that email are instructions on how to cancel.
 Once cancelled you can then use the booking link from your original interview invite to select a new date.

-If there are no dates available or you are unable to cancel/reschedule your interview, please contact our admission team directly on email@example.com / 01772 892444.
+If there are no dates available or you are unable to cancel/reschedule your interview, please contact our admission team directly on +44 (0) 1772 892444.

 Entry criteria vary from course to course, some require applicants to submit a portfolio of work or a recording of a performance as part of the recruitment and selection process, in addition to achieving the required UCAS points.
 This helps our Admissions Tutors to assess your eligibility for the course.
 You will receive guidance via email on what is required and how to submit.